Munaaf786/EventsPage/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- Initially, the page should have the [No Active Event View](https://assets.ccbp.in/frontend/content/react-js/events-no-active-event-view-output.png)
+- Initially, the page has the [No Active Event View](https://assets.ccbp.in/frontend/content/react-js/events-no-active-event-view-output.png)
-- When the image of an event item with `registrationStatus` as `YET_TO_REGISTER` is clicked, then the [Yet To Register View](https://assets.ccbp.in/frontend/content/react-js/events-yet-to-register-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `YET_TO_REGISTER` is clicked, then the [Yet To Register View](https://assets.ccbp.in/frontend/content/react-js/events-yet-to-register-view-output.png) is displayed
-- When the image of an event item with `registrationStatus` as `REGISTERED` is clicked, then the [Registered View](https://assets.ccbp.in/frontend/content/react-js/events-registered-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `REGISTERED` is clicked, then the [Registered View](https://assets.ccbp.in/frontend/content/react-js/events-registered-view-output.png) is displayed
-- When the image of an event item with `registrationStatus` as `REGISTRATIONS_CLOSED` is clicked, then the [Registrations Closed View](https://assets.ccbp.in/frontend/content/react-js/events-registrations-closed-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `REGISTRATIONS_CLOSED` is clicked, then the [Registrations Closed View](https://assets.ccbp.in/frontend/content/react-js/events-registrations-closed-view-output.png) is displayed

 - The `Events` component is provided with `eventsList`.
 It consists of a list of event objects with the following properties in each event object